Used and loved by millions

 Linguistic Context

-The idiomatic phrase "out of the loop" functions as an adjective phrase, describing a state of being uninformed or excluded from current information or activities.
-As Ludwig AI confirms, it is widely accepted and understood in English.
+The phrase "out of the loop" functions as an adjectival phrase modifying a person or group, indicating a state of being uninformed or excluded.
+It describes someone who lacks access to current or relevant information.
+As Ludwig AI explains, it is considered grammatically correct.

 Expression frequency: Very common